-Natural Disaster Assistance is available to Local Government Areas affected by a declared natural disaster.
+Natural Disaster Assistance is available to LGAs affected by a declared natural disaster.
 Visit the RAA Declared Natural Disasters webpage for information on current declarations.